cultural-impact-of-warfare

 Key Roles Summarised

-• Matakite (seer): Provided prophetic guidance based on natural signs and dreams.
+- Matakite (seer): Provided prophetic guidance based on natural signs, dreams, and visions; helped war parties avoid dangerous situations and choose favourable timing.

 Further Reading and External Resources

 In summary, the traditional Māori healers and spiritual guides were not peripheral figures in warfare; they were essential architects of both the physical and metaphysical battle.
-Their practices reveal a culture that saw warfare as a whole‑of‑life experience, where the outcome depended as much on the favour of the gods and the state of one’s soul as on the number of fighters or the sharpness of a mere (club).
-By studying these roles, we gain a richer understanding of Māori resilience and the enduring power of spiritual traditions.
+Their practices reveal a culture that saw warfare as a whole-of-life experience, where the outcome depended as much on the favour of the gods and the state of one’s soul as on the number of fighters or the sharpness of a mere (club).
+By studying these roles, we gain a richer understanding of Māori resilience and the enduring power of spiritual traditions in shaping human conflict and identity.